pharmpy/pharmpy/docs/modeling.rst

    model = Model(path / "pheno.mod")

 To apply a boxcox transformation, input a list of the etas of interest.
+See :py:func:`pharmpy.modeling.boxcox`.

 .. jupyter-execute::